Sunwood-ai-labs/swarm-sample-box/docs/README.en.md

 1. Clone or pull the latest version of the repository.
 2. Update dependencies with `make install`.
 3. Restart the Docker containers with `docker-compose up -d`.
 (For Support Bot, also run `make prep`)
-4. Run data preparation scripts with `make prep` for the relevant sample.
+4. Run the data preparation script with `make prep` in the relevant sample directory.
 5. Run the application with `make run`.

-## 🤝 Contributions
+## 🤝 Contribution

 Swarm Sample Box welcomes contributions from the community as an open-source project.
-We encourage contributions of all kinds, including adding new samples, improving existing samples, and expanding the documentation.
+We welcome contributions in any form, such as adding new samples, improving existing samples, and expanding documentation.

 ## 📄 License